MetOffice/ML-TC/isambard-getting-started.md

 2. **Activate conda**

-:exclamation: This should be a one time only step... :exclamation:
+:exclamation: This should be a one time only step...

 ```Shell
 [<user>@login-01 ~]$ module use /software/x86/modulefiles/